zerohd4869/zerohd4869.github.io/_pages/about.md

 **Dou Hu** is currently a second-year Ph.D. candidate at the University of Chinese Academy of Sciences, advised by Professor [**Songlin Hu**](https://people.ucas.edu.cn/~husonglin?language=en).
 Prior to this, he obtained bachelor and master's degrees from Shenzhen University and National Computer System Engineering Research Institute of China, respectively.

-His current research interests include machine learning and natural language processing, with a particular focus on **universal representation learning**, **sentiment analysis**, and **harmful content detection**.
+His current research interests include machine learning and natural language processing, with a particular focus on **general representation learning**, **sentiment analysis**, and **harmful content detection**.
 He has published over 10 papers as the primary author in AI conferences and journals, including 4 CCF-A papers.
 Furthermore, he won the first place in 4 tasks at SemEval-2022/2023, and was honored with the Best System Award at SemEval-2023.
 Additionally, he actively contributes to the AI community as an Area Chair for NAACL 2024, a Journal Reviewer for EAAI and TCSVT, and a Program Committee member for various AI conferences.